What Is The Best Age To Start Soccer?

 Ages 12 and Up

-If your child decided in this age range that they want to start playing soccer, whether it be for their school or recreationally, that is perfectly fine.
+If your child decided in this age range that they want to start playing soccer, whether for their school or recreationally, that is perfectly fine.
 The important thing that both the parent and child should know is that their skills will likely not be as developed as their teammates and competitors who started playing the game at a younger age.
 If the child is willing to learn and work at the sport, they certainly can get up to speed and still enjoy themselves.
 Lastly, depending on where they are playing and how old they are, there may be more of an emphasis on winning than the younger ages.
 This is why at this age, it is especially key to find the right place to play for your child, where there is less of an emphasis on winning and more on developing skills.

 If playing soccer in college is something your child is interested in, it is definitely important that they start playing at a younger age.
-While they do not necessarily need to start playing in the 3-5 age range, certainly it will be difficult for them to play in college if they have not started by the 6-11 age range.
-That being said, it is not impossible if your child is a good enough athlete and has a strong desire to get better.
-Having a child play for highly competitive and skilled teams that travel to play in high-level tournaments can help a child get noticed by college coaches if they stand out.
+While they do not necessarily need to start playing in the 3-5 age range, it will certainly be difficult for them to play in college if they have not started by the 6-11 age range.
+That being said, it is possible if your child is a good enough athlete and has a strong desire to get better.
+Having a child play for highly competitive and skilled teams that travel to play in high-level tournaments can help them get noticed by college coaches if they stand out.
 Lastly, making sure your child stays up on their academics is just as important as their soccer skills, as colleges want players who will work hard both on and off the pitch.

 Similar to playing in college, the younger your child starts playing soccer and learning the game, the more likely they are to play professionally.
 This is especially true in this case, as only the elite soccer players get to play professionally.
 In fact, only 0.08% of high school soccer players in the United States go on to play professionally.
 That being said, if a child wants to beat the odds, everything that applies to college players is true to an even greater extent.
 They have to work hard, love the game, play against the best competition, and stand out amongst the best competition.
 It is as much about the child’s mental fortitude as their physical ability.
 Lastly, a good way to get noticed by professional teams is by attending elite soccer camps.

-For parents who are concerned about safety, they should know that while soccer is a contact sport, it does not have nearly as much contact as sports such as football, hockey, or lacrosse.
+For parents who are concerned about safety, they should know that while it is a contact sport, soccer does not have nearly as much contact as sports such as football, hockey, or lacrosse.
 That being said, there is some contact in soccer, but it is typically within the natural flow of the game, such as two players going for a ball at the same time.
 The main piece of safety equipment parents should make sure their kids have before playing a competitive game are shin guards.
 Shin guards do exactly what their namesake suggests; they protect a player’s shins from getting kicked.
 If two players are kicking at the ball at the same time and one player accidentally kicks the other, a good pair of shin guards will protect a player from a serious injury more often than not.

 How do I get my kid started with soccer?

 The best thing to do to get your kid involved in soccer is to find out where and when the local league plays in your area.
-There are over 10,000 youth leagues across the country associated with the U.S. Youth Soccer Association and plenty more that are not, so there is a good chance there is a place for your child to play near you.
+There are over 10,000 youth leagues across the country associated with the US Youth Soccer Association and plenty more that are not, so there is a good chance there is a place for your child to play near you.
 Typically, leagues will have postings online where you can sign your child up to play.

 How old should my child be to play soccer?